 I’ve been weighed correctly.
 Now what?

 Once you get weighed at each tire position, then you simply apply the weight to the tire manufacturer’s inflation chart, and it will tell you the exact pressure that the tire needs to be at for the load that it is carrying.
 These inflation charts can be found online by doing a simple Google search for the make and model of your particular tire.
-One thing to keep in mind is that you need to have the same pressure across an axle, so if you have different weights at the tire positions across an axle, then choose the higher weight to apply to the inflation chart.
+The image below is simply an example; click the link above to find your exact tire model.

 Also, when you get your RV weighed, be sure to weigh it as you drive it down the road.
 In other words, load the kids and dogs up, put some water in your fresh water tank and any other toys you bring on the road.
 You want to be as accurate as you can when you get weighed.